raspberrypilearning/minecraft-tnt/en/step_1.md

 - How to access Minecraft Pi and create a new world
 - How to use Python to connect to Minecraft Pi
-- How to use the Minecraft Python API to post text to the chat window, find the player’s coordinates, teleport and build structures
+- How to use the Minecraft Python API to post text to the chat window, find the player's coordinates, teleport and build structures

 --- /collapse ---